 Slow Cooker Sausage Casserole

-What To Serve With Slow Cooker Sausage Casserole.
+What Do I Serve With Slow Cooker Sausage Casserole?

 Other great ways to serve this is with mashed potatoes and peppery green beans.
 You would usually use about 700- 900 grams of raw potatoes for 4 people.
 I like to add a generous knob of butter and carefully season.